MicrosoftDocs/windows-itpro-docs/windows/keep-secure/add-rules-for-packaged-apps-to-existing-applocker-rule-set.md

 ---
-title: Add rules for packaged apps to existing AppLocker rule set (Windows 10)
+title: Add rules for packaged apps to existing AppLocker rule-set (Windows 10)
-description: This topic for IT professionals describes how to update your existing AppLocker policies for packaged apps using the Remote Server Administration Toolkit (RSAT).
+description: This topic for IT professionals describes how to update your existing AppLocker policies for packaged apps using the Remote Server Administration Toolkit (RSAT). ms.assetid: 758c2a9f-c2a3-418c-83bc-fd335a94097f ms.prod: W10 ms.mktglfcycl: deploy
-MSHAttr: PreferredLib /library
-ms.assetid: 758c2a9f-c2a3-418c-83bc-fd335a94097f
-ms.prod: W10
-ms.mktglfcycl: deploy